How to grow Lavender

 Perovskia 'Blue Spire' Russian sage

-This is Perovskia ' Blue Spire', another great alternative to Lavender.
+This is Perovskia ' Blue Spire', another great alternative to lavender.
 It has a more upright shape than Nepeta and is taller growing to around 1m with tall blue upright spikes of aromatic flowers which the bees go mad for.

 Plant a Lavender path